-Halloween Kills, the newest film in the Halloween franchise, just dropped in theaters and on Peacock.
-Twelve films strong, and Michael Myers proves that the Halloween films still have that edge.
+Halloween Ends, the newest film in the Halloween franchise (and the final film in David Gordon Green's newest rebooted trilogy), just dropped in theaters and on Peacock.
+This marks film number 13 in the venerable franchise (beating Friday the 13th to that supernatural number).
+Michael Myers continues to prove that the Halloween films still have that edge.
 So, to celebrate the Season of the Witch, here is my ranking of the Halloween franchise; counting down from worst to best.
 Warning, there are spoilers for each of these films.

 When Halloween: H20 did well at the box office, the studio immediately ordered a new film… even though the last film ended with Laurie chopping off Michael’s head.
 It seems even decapitation can’t keep a good Boogeyman down.
 The opening of this film where it is revealed that Laurie did not kill Michael, but instead a hapless emergency responder, was even shot along with the rest of H20.
 So Michael’s survival was all but assured when the studio eventually figured out what story the next film would feature.
 But the year was 2002, and incorporating the internet was the popular way to keep things fresh at the time.
 The result was Michael killing teenagers who are spending a night in his childhood home as part of a new reality tv show called “Dangertainment”.
 Ouch.
 Throw in some fake looking practical effects, Busta Rhymes as a Kung-Fu loving reality tv host, and BLACK EYELINER on Michael’s iconic mask, and you have a recipe for the goofiest Halloween film to date.
 Only watch during a drunken party for the LOL’s.